 I love the Asian-inspired vinaigrette that I use on this chicken salad.
 It’s reminiscent of the Sesame Plum dressing at the Cheesecake Factory, though not an exact copycat recipe.

-My vinaigrette starts with a base of sweet-tangy plum sauce, which you can buy in the ethnic aisle at your regular grocery store, or at Asian markets.
+My vinaigrette starts with a base of sweet-tangy plum sauce, which you can buy in the International aisle at the grocery store, or at Asian markets.
 I whisk the sauce with fresh grated ginger, garlic, rice wine vinegar, soy sauce, canola oil, and just a touch of sesame oil for a warm, toasted flavor.

 If you like a spicy dressing, a touch (or more) of Sriracha does the trick.
 I like to start conservatively, and add it to taste.